 In 2005, State Parks began a six-year project to establish one of Washington’s next destination state parks at Miller Peninsula, near Sequim.

-The planning project for Millersylvania State Park was completed in December 2002.
+In December 2002 a planning project for Millersylvania State Park was completed.

 The Washington State Parks and Recreation Commission approved a management plan on February 14, 2000.